-- 1. Documentation of a disability is needed for obtaining reasonable accommodations. - It is recommended that new students with disabilities needing accommodations schedule an appointment with the Disability & Access Center four to six weeks prior to enrolling in classes. - Students eligible for and wanting accommodations must contact the Disability & Access Center each semester.
+- 1. Documentation of a disability is needed for obtaining reasonable accommodations. - It is recommended that students with disabilities needing accommodations schedule an appointment with the Disability & Access Center four to six weeks prior to classes beginning. - Students eligible for and wanting accommodations must contact the Disability & Access Center each semester.